Guitar Amp Settings For Metal: Best Modern Examples

 Bass can be a tough control to use in some forms of metal.
 If you are looking for a tight but full sound, sometimes the amplifier has to be just right.
 Not all amps can provide a tight, full bass response.

 Some of them are far too bass-heavy and just don’t do some metal sounds well.
-But there are some amps, like the Revv Generator, that have a punchy tight bass, great for many metal types.
+But there are some amps that have a punchy tight bass, great for many metal types.

 Gain also affects the bass, which can make a saturated metal tone hard to dial in.
 The higher the gain, the more pronounced the bass frequencies.
 But sometimes it can be removed with the bass control.

-When you adjust your gain, you will also need to set a new bass level.
+When you adjust your gain, you will also need to fine tune the bass setting.
 This is one thing to keep in mind with gain-level changes.

 Volume